Nerd Prescribed

 How long does it take to build a small business website?

-A one-page site takes about 5 working days.
+A one-page site takes around 5 working days.
 A 3–5 page site takes 7–14 working days.
-Complex sites with booking systems or online shops take 3–6 weeks.
+Complex builds with booking systems or e-commerce take 3–6 weeks.
 The biggest delay is usually waiting for content from the client.

 What is the difference between a website and a landing page?

-A landing page is a single page designed for one action — a call, a form, or a purchase.
-A website has multiple pages with navigation.
-A one-page website sits between both and works well for most small businesses starting out.
+A landing page is a single page designed for one action — call, form, or purchase — with no navigation or distractions.
+A website has multiple pages, navigation, and different types of content.
+A one-page website sits in between: multiple sections but a single URL.
+For most small businesses starting out, a one-page site does both jobs.

 What hidden costs should I watch for?